 If you would like to more mathematically savvy because you’re interested that specialises in maths (actuaries, aerospace engineers, and cryptologists earn between £40,000 and £100,000), then being above average in maths – even at the high school stage – is key.

-Don’t think you can get away from calculations if you plan on working in sport or the humanities, however; these careers require top level managers to budget, predict trends and analyze statistics.
+Don’t think you can get away from calculations if you plan on working in sport or the humanities, however; these careers require top level managers to budget, predict trends and analyse statistics.